pencil-code/pencil-code/doc/readthedocs/dochowto/addcitations.rst

 :file:`pencil-code/doc/citations/ref.bib`.

-The Python function that performs this operation is called :func:`process_papers`.
+The Python function that performs this operation is called :func:`process_file`.
 Its logic can be summarized as follows:

+#.
+First process all Fortran files in the :file:`pencil-code/src` and extracts file names

+#.
+Add the module description for the second column of the table

 #.
 Use the UNIX command :command:`grep -rl "AUTOMATIC REFERENCE-LINK.TEX GENERATION"`
    to find all Fortran files that contain the citation marker.